-The Wiener Educational Center is committed to promoting excellence within UJA-Federation of New York's network of agencies, as well as synagogues and day schools in New York City, Long Island, and Westchester, by offering a full range of educational and professional development opportunities for current and prospective Jewish communal professionals.
+The Wiener Center for Leadership and Learning is committed to promoting excellence within UJA-Federation of New York's network of agencies, as well as synagogues and day schools in New York City, Long Island, and Westchester, by offering a full range of educational and professional development opportunities for current and prospective Jewish communal professionals.
 Through our UJA-Federation of New York Graduate Fellowship, we help prepare graduate students for careers in the Jewish communal sector by providing funding and educational opportunities that in turn enrich our entire community.
 As fellows, students will receive scholarships toward their graduate degree, come together for seminars addressing issues of import in the Jewish communal field, and join a cohort of their peers and future colleagues.

 We will consider applicants who are pursuing graduate degrees in: